 Try these tips to keep your overall transportation costs low.

-However, if you let the dealer find the loan for you instead, you’ll lose negotiating power, and there won’t be a way for you to tell if the dealer’s loan rate is the best offer you can get.
-Avoid making these other common mistakes when searching for a car loan.
+If you let the dealer find the loan for you instead, you’ll lose negotiating power, and there won’t be a way for you to tell if the dealer’s loan rate is the best offer you can get.

 Buy a car that holds its value

-A car that holds value well will depreciate less over time compared to the average vehicle, so you may not lose out on as much in depreciation costs if you sell the vehicle after a few years.
-Carmakers like Honda and Porsche are known for building vehicles that hold their value well over time according to Kelley Blue Book.
+A car that holds value well will depreciate less over time compared with the average vehicle, so you may not lose out on as much in depreciation costs if you sell the vehicle after a few years.
+Carmakers like Honda and Porsche are known for building vehicles that hold their value well over time, according to Edmunds and Kelley Blue Book.

 Look for gas savings

-Gas isn’t always an unavoidable expense.
-You can make a few changes to your fueling habits like filling up before you hit “E” or signing up for a gas rewards credit card to save money.
+Gas can be less of a painful, unavoidable expense.
+You can make a few changes to your fueling habits like filling up before you hit “E” or signing up for a gas rewards credit card.
 You could also cut down transportation costs by cutting back how often you drive or by carpooling some days to school or work.
-Learn more ways to reduce your gas spend here.

 Don’t get lazy with must-haves like maintenance and insurance for your vehicle.
 Comparison shopping is the best way to save on costs like these that may differ from provider to provider.
-Insurance companies have made it easier to compare quotes with online comparison portals like this one from Progressive.
+Insurance companies have made it easier to compare quotes with online comparison portals, like this one from ValuePenguin.
 You could also try going through your bank or credit union for discounted rates with select companies.